Nick-Mazuk/awesome/README.md

 *   [solidjs/solid](https://github.com/solidjs/solid) - A declarative, efficient, and flexible JavaScript library for building user interfaces.
 *   [renovatebot/renovate](https://github.com/renovatebot/renovate) - Home of the Renovate CLI: Cross-platform Dependency Automation by Mend.io
 *   [trilom/file-changes-action](https://github.com/trilom/file-changes-action) - This action can be added, and you will get outputs of all of the files that have changed in your repository for you to use.
-*   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a simple, fast, privacy-focused alternative to Google Analytics.
+*   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused alternative to Google Analytics.
 *   [typescript-eslint/typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) - :sparkles: Monorepo for all the tooling which enables ESLint to support TypeScript
 *   [strapi/strapi](https://github.com/strapi/strapi) - 🚀 Strapi is the leading open-source headless CMS.
 It’s 100% JavaScript/TypeScript, fully customizable, and developer-first.
 *   [supabase/supabase-js](https://github.com/supabase/supabase-js) - An isomorphic Javascript client for Supabase.
 Query your Supabase database, subscribe to realtime events, upload and download files, browse typescript examples, invoke postgres functions via rpc, invoke supabase edge functions, query pgvector.